Ultimate Guide to Decoding the Influential Web Algorithms

 5. Youtube Related

 Before Youtube generates video recommendations for viewers, the system first determines a set of relevant videos that a user is likely to watch after viewing a seed video.
 For this, it uses a method called co-visitation/association rule mining to identify pairs of videos watched during a particular session.
 Then, a relativity score is calculated for these videos.
 The relevant videos association rules are then combined with a user’s activity on the site, such as videos watched and liked by the user, to create a seed set.
 Once this is done, the paths of related videos can be traced out from this seed set to generate recommendations.

 Once a set of video recommendations have been generated, they are ranked according to certain signals, which can be put into three groups:

 User-specific signals boost videos that are similar to a viewer’s unique preferences.
-In order to increase diversity, recommendation videos that are too similar to one another are replaced with videos containing varied content.
+In order to increase diversity, videos containing varied content can be put in place of recommendation videos that are too similar to one another.

 6. Instagram Explore

 Instagram has been working hard to make the Explore page more personalized to each individual user.